cc-jalvarez/cc-jalvarez.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* PhD in Data Science, Scuola Normale Superiore, 2020 - 2023
-* M.S. in Jekyll, GitHub University, 2014
+* MSc in Economics, Toulouse School of Economics, 2015 - 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BA in Economics and History, University of Florida, 2011 - 2015

 Work experience
 ======